 - Position limits for products, such as commodity derivatives, will be introduced.
 This will include powers for regulators to require existing positions to be reduced.

-Though MiFID II will probably not come into effect before end 2015 / early 2016, impacts are expected to be significant, especially with the ban of inducements.
-Certain countries in Europe (UK, NL) have already implemented such ban in their national legislation.
-Other countries plan to follow (DE, S).
+Though MiFID II will not be transposed and applied before end 2016 / early 2017, impacts will be significant, especially with the ban of inducements.
+Certain countries in Europe (e.g. UK, Netherlands) have already implemented similar measures in their national legislation.
+Other EU countries did or will follow this trend.

-It is now time for the industry (credit institutions, investment firms, investment funds) to assess impacts on this forthcoming text, by estimating which of their revenue is at risk and how this loss of revenue can be compensated.
+It is now time for the industry (credit institutions, investment firms, asset management) to assess first strategic but also operational impacts on this forthcoming text, by estimating especially which of their revenue is at risk and how this loss of revenue can be compensated.